ghoshatanu857/Experimental_Measurements/README.md

     yield seq_lifetime
 ```

-6. Both trigger and timing pulses consist of two blocks - *reference* pulse block and *signal* pulse block.
-7. Time-difference between falling edge of the laser pulse and rising edge of the signal pulse is varied in given number of **steps**.
+8. Time-difference between falling edge of the laser pulse and rising edge of the signal pulse is varied in given number of **steps**.
 For each step, the sequence is streamed **samples** number of times.
-8. After collecting counts for sample and step number of times, we do averages for better constrast.
+9. After collecting counts for sample and step number of times, we do **averages** for better constrast.

 Here is an example plot of a real experiment measuring the lifetime of *Up Conversion Particles* (UCPs),